OpenEvalProject/evals/manuscripts/elife-87335/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/87335/elife-87335-fig1-v1.jpg)

-**Figure 1.:** .sNAssuming a diploid Wright–Fisher population with s << 1, the probability of fixation of a new mutation  , and the π(N,s)=1−e−s21−e−Nsy-axis is calculated as . πN,-s/(πN,-s+πN,s)s is held constant at a value of 0.001 and N is varied.
+**Figure 1.:** The effectiveness of selection, calculated as the long-term ratio of time spent in fixed deleterious: fixed beneficial allele states given symmetric mutation rates, is a function of the product $sN$.Assuming a diploid Wright–Fisher population with s << 1, the probability of fixation of a new mutation $\pi(N,s)=\frac{1−e^{−\frac{s}{2}}}{1−e^{−Ns}}$ , and the y-axis is calculated as $\piN,-s/(\piN,-s+\piN,s)$. s is held constant at a value of 0.001 and N is varied.
 Results for other small magnitude values of s are superimposable.
-For small , selection is ineffective at producing codon bias.
-For large sN, selection is highly effective.
-For only a relatively narrow range of intermediate values of sN, the degree of codon bias depends quantitatively on sN.sN
+For small $sN$, selection is ineffective at producing codon bias.
+For large $sN$, selection is highly effective.
+For only a relatively narrow range of intermediate values of $sN$, the degree of codon bias depends quantitatively on $sN$.

 This reasoning has been extended to real populations by positing that species have an ‘effective’ population size, Ne (Ohta, 1973).
 Ne is the census population size of an idealized population that reproduces a property of interest in the focal population.
 Ne is therefore not a single quantity per population, but instead depends on which property is of interest.